-Input Configuration Attribute Туре Meaning oiio:RawColor int If nonzero, reading images with non-RGB color models (such as YCbCr) will return unaltered pixel values (versus the default OIIO behavior of automatically converting to RGB). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by reading from memory rather than the file system.
+Input Configuration At- Type Meaning tribute oiio:RawColor int If nonzero, reading images with non-RGB color models (such as YCbCr) will return unaltered pixel values (versus the default OIIO be- havior of automatically converting to RGB). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for ex- ample by reading from memory rather than the file system.